Robustness of behaviourally-induced oscillations in epidemic models under a low rate of imported cases: Stochastic simulations

 The second part of the detection of oscillations consists in proving the statistical significance of the periodicity of the resulting data $Y$.
 To do so we define the \emph{periodogram} of the zero-mean time series $\hat{Y}\!:=Y-\overline{Y}$ by

 for $n=1,\dots,\frac{M}{2}-1,$ and

 with $\omega_n=\frac{n}{M\Delta t}$ and $\Delta t$ being the time-step of the time series.
 The periodogram is suitable to find hidden periodicities on the data.
-Indeed, data following a pure random process show a uniform periodogram.
+Indeed, data following a pure random process show a flat periodogram.
 However, if the time series presents a periodic motion then the frequencies involved are shown as peaks of the periodogram.
 Fisher's $g$-test \cite{Fis29} is commonly used in this scenario to reject the null hypothesis that the random process is Gaussian white noise against the alternative hypothesis that the series contains a deterministic periodic component of unspecified frequency.
-The statistic taken into account to reject the null hypothesis is the maximum periodogram coordinate compared with the average value.
+The statistic taken into account to reject the null hypothesis is the maximum of the periodogram compared with the sum of all the values of the periodogram.
 That is,

 The previous maximum, as well as the summation, is taken for $n=1,\dots,M/2$.
 This is so because the term $P(\omega_0)$ contains only information about the mean of the data.
 This term plays no role in the detection of oscillatory motion and, in fact, vanishes for zero-mean time series.
-The test is performed by computing the realized value $g^*$ of $g$ from the data and then use the exact distribution of $g$ given by Fisher in \cite{Fis29},
+The test is performed by computing the realised value $g^*$ of $g$ from the data and then use the exact distribution of $g$ given by Fisher in \cite{Fis29},

 where $b$ is the largest integer less than $1/x$.
 If the probability $P(g>g^*)$ is less than $\alpha$ then the null hypothesis can be rejected at level $\alpha$.
 For further details on Fisher's test for hidden frequencies we refer to \cite{BroDav91,Pri81,Sch98}.